matheuszpicoli/burger-place/README.md

 Unlike the starters, this section features some dishes that can be served as a meal, as most of them are usually accompanied by rice, beans and salad, among other options.

 #### Drinks
 Self-explanatory, here it shows the drinks available for consumption at the burger restaurant.
-A warning was placed when selecting an alcoholic drink, alerting the user that the establishment does not sell this type of drink to anyone under 18 years of age.
+A warning was placed when selecting an alcoholic drink, alerting the user that the establishment does not sell this type of drink to anyone under 18 years old.

 #### Desserts
 Some dessert options.
 Only a pudding and a passion fruit mousse were added, as the AI ​​couldn't make a petit-gateau at all.